shin19991207/yaml-language-server/README.md

 }
 ```

-#### Local Schemas
+#### Local schemas

-Local schema paths can be absolute paths, file URIs, or relative paths.
-In a single-folder workspace, relative paths are resolved from the workspace root.
+Use an absolute path, file URI, or relative path as the key.

+In a single-folder workspace, relative schema paths are resolved from the workspace root.

 On macOS or Linux: